The Best Time to Share a Post on LinkedIn in 2023

 - B2C businesses: Weekdays at lunchtime or outside of regular working hours

 LinkedIn's user base comprises companies and professionals who are undoubtedly using the site to advance their careers, network, develop themselves as opinion leaders, and increase their visibility with employees, clients, and business partners.
-To that end, blog entries, related third-party content, native video, text posts, and photos and graphics perform best on LinkedIn.
+To that end, blog entries, related third-party content, native video, text posts, photos, and infographics perform best on LinkedIn.

-When is the best time to share a post on LinkedIn, on average?
+When is the best time to share a post on LinkedIn in 2023, on average?
 While the right time to post on any social media site depends on various factors, the analysis provides a valuable starting point.
 You should post according to these rules and then experiment with different posting times and see how you can increase participation and get closer to your objectives.

 According to some reports, the following are the best times to post:

 - HubSpot: Wednesdays from 10 a.m. to 12 p.m.

 - Sprout Social: Wednesdays from 8 a.m. to 10 a.m. and at noon; Thursdays from 9 a.m. to 1 p.m.; and Fridays from 9 a.m. to 2 p.m.

 - Buffer: Tuesdays, Wednesdays, and Thursdays between 7 a.m. and 8:30 a.m. and 5 p.m. and 6 p.m.

 - Oberlo: 10 a.m.–11 a.m.
 Tuesdays, Wednesdays, and Thursdays

 - Quintly: 7 a.m.–8 a.m., 12 p.m., 5 p.m.–6 p.m.